 That’s because ranking highest in search results no longer guarantees your firm will be seen high on the page.

-Readers will first see Paid Search, or pay-per-click, ads.
+Readers may first see paid Local Services Ads (LSAs) for lawyers, followed by Paid Search, or pay-per-click ads.
 Then they may see a Google map with a few top results plotted on it.
 It’s only after you scroll past that, and possibly past other new Google features, that you arrive at the first website that organically ranks the best because of its SEO.

 Website SEO is still a valuable practice, in part because it brings in leads at a lower cost, but the state of today’s internet suggests that you should consider getting into Paid Search advertising even before you focus on improving your website.

 Paid Search is faster, easier to scale up, more targeted, more nimble and easier to stop and start than website SEO, which requires a steady commitment.